micsche/kicad-laser-min/README.md

 ### Operation
 The application uses a line Voronoi segmentation technique on the BW image of one layer of PCB.
 The Voronoi algorithm has been implemented in C++ by colorizing each track a different color.
-The tracks are then dilated until adgacent regions meet.
-Then an edge detection algorithm will get the contours of the tracks.
-These contours will effectively be the paths where PCB isolation will take place.
+Each track is dilated until regions meet.
+Finally, an edge detection algorithm will produce the contours.
+This is the PCB region isolation.
 A contour following algorithm will transform the edge into gcode.

-The KICAD pcb to image conversion uses <pxmm> scale (which defaults to 30 pixels per mm).
+The KICAD pcb to image conversion uses `<pxmm>` scale (which defaults to 30 pixels per mm).

 Edge dilation takes time (why it is implemented in C++).
-The time is dependant on the <pxmm> scale.
+The time is dependant on the `<pxmm>` scale.

 Drill holes for pads and vias will be added to the end gcode.
 The holes will be original size.
 Please note that the holes are circular (too much work to create oval gcode).